iPsychonaut/EGAP/README.md

 - **PacBio input only + Reference sequence**
 - **Illumina input + PacBio input**
 - **Illumina input + PacBio input + Reference sequence**

+NOTE: it is typically not recommended to use a Reference Sequence when assembling Fungal genomes as it can mask rearrangements.

 *Future developments include support for:*
 - ONT input only